mjcarley/nbi/README.md

 * Installation

-If you have downloaded the source from github or equivalent, you will need the autotools suite and you generate the configure script with
+If you have downloaded the source from github or equivalent, you will need the autotools suite.
+Generate the configure script with

 . autogen.sh